Bob Weir: Career

 On October 5, 2015, Weir performed with Ratdog at a special celebratory 60th Birthday Bash for Steve Kimock.
 It was the first time Ratdog had performed since the cancellations of his 2014 summer tour.
 In late 2015, Weir teamed up with former Grateful Dead bandmates Mickey Hart and Billy Kreutzmann as well as guitarist John Mayer, bassist Oteil Burbridge and keyboardist Jeff Chimenti to form Dead & Company.
-They played 22 shows starting at the end of October, concluding with a four show New Year's run including two shows in San Francisco and two in Los Angeles, ending with a three set show on New Year's Eve.
+They played 22 shows starting at the end of October, concluding with a four show New Year's run including two shows each in San Francisco and Los Angeles, ending with a three set show on New Year's Eve.
 The band concluded its final tour on July 16, 2023, at Oracle Park in San Francisco.
-On January 31, 2024 the band announced a residency at Sphere in Las Vegas, Nevada, to begin in May 2024.
+On January 31, 2024, the band announced a concert residency at Sphere in Las Vegas, Nevada, to begin in May 2024.
 While eighteen shows were announced initially, the residency was extended to thirty shows, ending in August 2024.

 In May 2016, Weir was a guest speaker and performer for the second annual Einstein Gala, in Toronto, Canada, an event honoring the legacy of Albert Einstein and new visionaries in the arts and sciences.
 Weir spoke about what science and innovation had meant to him.
 Weir performed a solo acoustic set, and was joined mid-set by guitarist Dan Kanter.
 In the same month, Weir also confirmed, in an interview with The Guardian, that he was writing a book.

 In 2016, a live recording of Weir performing with The National was included in the Day of the Dead release.
 Weir's 2012 collaboration with members of The National as part of The Bridge Session helped pave the way for the Grateful Dead tribute.
 In June 2016, at the Bonnaroo Arts And Music Festival, Weir received the first ever Les Paul Spirit Award, from the Les Paul Foundation.
+Michael Braunstein, the foundation's executive director, said:

-"I cannot think of anyone more fitting to be honored with the first annual Les Paul Spirit Award than Bob Weir.
-Not only is he an extraordinary talent who has given us an amazing array of legendary music, but he is an innovator who understands music, technologies and the spirit of Les Paul," said Michael Braunstein, executive director of the Les Paul Foundation.
-"If Les were still alive today, I have absolutely no doubt that he and Bob would be experimenting together at TRI Studios or at Les's house and the results would be extraordinary."
+I cannot think of anyone more fitting to be honored with the first annual Les Paul Spirit Award than Bob Weir.
+Not only is he an extraordinary talent who has given us an amazing array of legendary music, but he is an innovator who understands music, technologies and the spirit of Les Paul.
+If Les were still alive today, I have absolutely no doubt that he and Bob would be experimenting together at TRI Studios or at Les's house and the results would be extraordinary.